JaimePolidura/Bukkit-Class-Mapper/README.md

 String messageOnWrongCommand.
 It represents what message will be sent to the player if the command is not found.

 String messageOnWrongSender.
-The message that will be sent to the user in the console if the command cannot be typed in the console. (see [USER=363717]@command[/USER])
+The message that will be sent to the user in the console if the command cannot be typed in the console. (see @Command)

 ```java
 public class Main extends JavaPlugin {